Mega Man (character): In Mega Man video games

 which were needed in order to help him exceed any new challenges added by the level designers.
 In Mega Man 9 and 10, Mega Man's abilities were restricted back to that of the original game.
 However, Mega Man can charge his shots again in Mega Man 11, and he gained the ability to increase its power and speed with the Double Gear System.

 Capcom, recognizing Mega Man's versatility, has placed him in several different video game genres outside of his usual series.
 He has since been seen as a sports star in the Super NES game Mega Man Soccer, a race car driver in Mega Man Battle & Chase, and a board game piece in Wily and Right's RockBoard.
 A limited release arcade fighting game series containing Mega Man: The Power Battle and Mega Man 2: The Power Fighters pitted Mega Man against several boss characters from his original series.

 Mega Man's appearance in Street Fighter X Tekken was based on rushed artworks for the North American ports of the franchise.

 Though Capcom owns the rights to all Mega Man games and has been responsible for the development of all of his console titles, it has in the past licensed the Mega Man character to other companies for PC releases.
 Mega Man and Mega Man III were not ports of the NES games of the same name, but significantly different original games, and were developed by the US-based Hi Tech Expressions.
 The Mega Man game on the Game Gear was published by Sega.
 Rockman Strategy was developed and released exclusively in China by AcerTWP.

 Mega Man was to have appeared in several iterations in the canceled Mega Man Universe.
 These included a redesigned Mega Man simply called 'Mega Man', the classic Keiji Inafune styled Mega Man referred to as 'Rock Man', and 'Bad Box Art Mega Man', who was based on the box-art featured on the North American version of the original Mega Man game.
 Mega Man makes another fighting game appearance in Street Fighter X Tekken but as an aged, obese depiction of the character on the North American box art of Mega Man, complete with pistol.
 Here he has the name "Mega Man" even in the original version.
 He was given the appearance of a middle aged man with short legs while Capcom also discarded the idea of costumes being more focused on the traditional games from the franchise.
 The concept of the design was making him as "cheap" as possible with the artist being a major fan of the character.
-The designed was scrapped several times as early versions were seen as too cool, most notably his helmet.
+The design was scrapped several times as early versions were seen as too cool, most notably his helmet.